 Using perennials as your base plant type for landscaping will give you a more permanent look that requires less maintenance throughout the year.
 Because we use native plants, they will thrive in our region.

 So you are probably wondering at this point what grows best in middle Tennessee.
 You can check out our complete catalog for perennials, but here are a few that look beautiful in the fall:

 - Stonecrops – This family of perennials offers beautiful, colorful blooms in the late summer/early fall, and even when the blooms dry out, they still look spectacular.

 - Autumn Joy Sedum – A particular variety of stonecrop, the Autumn Joy blooms in the fall and has showy, reddish-pink flowers.

 - Christmas Fern – Christmas ferns are green year-round and grow well in full or part shade.
 They typically require very little maintenance.

 - Astilbe – There are approximately 25 different types of astilbe, and all have colorful fern-like blooms in the summer.
 If you leave the spent blooms on the plant, you’ll have some additional interest in the fall.

 - Shasta Daisy – This charming daisy is picture perfect and blooms in the summer and fall.
 It loves full sun and makes for a wonderful cut flower.

 Are You Ready for Fall Landscaping?
 Schedule a Consultation Today.

 Master’s Landscape Design specializes in extraordinary landscape designs that are suited to your unique property.
-We serve residential and commercial properties in Green Hill, Mt.
+We serve residential and commercial properties in Hendersonville, Mt.
 Juliet and surrounding areas of Tennessee.
 We would love to work with you to produce a stunning property—call us today at (615) 288-2052 to schedule a consultation with our team.